 Scientists put autonomous artificial salmon egg incubators to the test in Kamchatka

-In two to three months scientists plan to announce the first results of this experiment.
-When the eggs hatch and alevins emerge, the scientists will open the incubators to check alevins' status and assess the level of their development.
-Only after that, the scientists will be able either to recommend or to discard this type of hatchery for Kamchatka.
+In two to three months scientists plan to announce the first results from this experiment.
+When the eggs hatch and alevins emerge, the scientists will open the incubators to check the alevins' status and assess the level of their development.
+From these results, scientists will be able either to recommend or to discard this type of hatchery for Kamchatka.

 The autonomous artificial incubators were set in the body of a small brook near the "Paratunsky" salmon breeding facility and will stay there until the end of winter.